 Communication & Outreach

-The Communication & Outreach committee publicizes the work of LAA, develops documentation for LAA presenters, and speaks with those interested in discussing the LAA's work.
+The Communications Committee publicizes the work of the LAA through social media and other venues, writes press releases, maintains and expands the LAA toolkit, develops documentation and provides feedback and ideas for LAA presenters, and speaks and builds connections with those interested in discussing the LAA’s work.